atyaio/atyaio/README.md

 <h1>Full-stack developer based in Cairo, Egypt</h1>

-- 🔭 I’m currently working at Vyoo LLC as a senior frontend developer building their [Web Platform](https://app.vyoo.me)
+- 🔭 currently working full-time at Vyoo LLC as a senior frontend developer building their [Web Platform](https://app.vyoo.me)

 - 🌱 currently trying to master **GraphQL and tRPC**